PaulHBartley/select_kv_pairs/README.md

-.key-value {
-    color: #000000;
-    font-family: 'Courier New';
-    font-size: 11px;
-}

 # select_kv_pairs

-This is a short Python script demonstrating how to extract select <span class="key-value">key:value</span> pairs from a dictionary.
+This is a short Python script demonstrating how to extract select `key:value` pairs from a dictionary.

 # Script Operation